-2021 \$ 2020 \$
+2022 \$ 2021 \$

 a.
 Personnel services

--Salaries and wages (including recreation leave) 300,134 356,477
+-Salaries and wages (including recreation leave) 327,768 300,134

-- Long service leave provision adjustment (22,494) (5,825)
+- Long service leave provision adjustment (11,461) (22,494)

-- Superannuation 30,607 31,958
+- Superannuation 33,848 30,607

-- Payroll tax and fringe benefit tax 21,309 22,519
+Payroll tax and fringe benefit tax 22,691 21,309

-, 329,556 405,129
+372,846 329,556

-^{} The factors that contributed to negative balance on long service leave expense are as follows:
+The factors that contributed to negative balance on long service leave expense are as follows:

-- The discount rate used is much higher than last year (1.485% in current year versus 0.87% per cent in the last year) and has contributed to most of the decrease in the factors and resultant long service leave liabilities. - The 2021 indices also reflect changing economic and demographic assumptions arising from the 2021 triennial review, including changes in expectation of salary growth rates. - As in all years, NSW public sector rates of accrual are not comparable with other jurisdictions or the private sector.
+- The discount rate used is much higher than last year (3.660% in current year versus 1.485% per cent in the last year) and has contributed to most of the decrease in the factors and resultant long service leave liabilities. - The 2022 indices also reflect changing economic and demographic assumptions arising from the 2022 triennial review, including changes in expectation of salary growth rates.

 The Board is an entity that does not directly employ staff.
-The Department of Customer Services (DCS, or the Department) employs staff on behalf of the Board within its personnel services division.
-As per the Service Level Agreement regarding Personnel Services, expenses relating to these employees are incurred by the Department and reimbursed by the Board on a monthly basis.
+DCS employs staff on behalf of the Board within its personnel services division.
+As per the Service Level Agreement regarding Personnel Services, expenses relating to these employees are incurred by DCS and reimbursed by the Board on a monthly basis.
 The expenses include salaries, superannuation, leave entitlements, fringe benefit tax, payroll tax and worker's compensation insurance.